-Before moving ahead with the new year, it’s important to look back on what worked and what didn’t work this past holiday season.
-Since you probably spent money at multiple places over a longer period of time, take some time to calculate how much you spent in total.
-Evaluate how much you spent in cash and how much you put on your credit cards.
+Before forging ahead in the new year, it’s important to look back on your spending habits this past holiday season.
+What worked?
+What didn't work?
+Take some time to calculate how much you spent in total.
+Evaluate how much you paid in cash and how much was purchased on your credit cards.
 Make note of gifts that you know people loved versus gifts that received a lukewarm reception.

 In addition to gifts, think about what else you spent money on over the holiday season.
-Did you go to any functions or performances?
-Host any parties?
-Think about which ones you enjoyed the most and which ones you could do without in the future.
+New outfits for festive functions?
+Tickets on holiday shows or performances?
+Food, drink, and decorations for those parties you hosted?
+Tally up your expenses then think about which ones were "worth the expense" and which you might need to decline or do without in the future.

 Create an action plan for next year

-Now that you have a good idea of how much you spent on holiday gifts this year, you’re in a better position to create a budget for next year.
-Realistically, do you think you’ll spent more or less next year?
+After you have a good idea of how much you've spent on holiday gifts this year, you’ll be in a better position to create a budget for next year.
+Will you spend more or less next year?

-According to the National Retail Federation, consumers planned to spend an average of $967 for decorations, candy and gifts during the 2017 holiday season.
-Since holiday spending is usually significant, one way to avoid the holiday debt cycle is to open a Club Account which you can send small amounts of money to throughout the year.
+According to the National Retail Federation, consumers plan to spend an average of $967 for decorations, candy, and gifts during the holiday season.
+That's a pretty large chunk of change.
+Next year, avoid the holiday debt cycle and think about opening a Club Account - an account that lets you set aside small amounts of money throughout the year.
 By next Thanksgiving, you’ll be ready for those Black Friday sales!

 Bonus tip: if you know you’ll need more decorations, supplies, gift wrap, or other seasonal items next year, purchase them immediately after the holiday season while stores are trying to eliminate their inventories.
 Getting these items on sale may mean spending in the short term, but they’ll save you money next year.